LSE Laidlaw Scholars Leadership and Research Programme

 This programme, available to first-year undergraduate students, is about you and your development and preparation for the future.
 It’s your unique opportunity to develop leadership and research experience and skills beyond your academic studies through practical training and reflection.

 Building on LSE’s expertise in social sciences, you will learn to analyse and address wicked problems while reflecting on leadership as a complex and multi-faceted concept.
-You will have the opportunity to think about and discuss questions of ethical leadership and integrity, explore your individual understanding of leadership, and reflect on the contributions you would like to make as a graduate.
+You will have the opportunity to think about and discuss questions of ethical leadership and integrity, explore your individual understanding of leadership and leadership identity, and reflect on the contributions you would like to make as a graduate.

 How does it work?